ElysMaldov/payload-better_auth-example/README.md

 3. Add login by username
 4. Use MongoDB adapter instead of drizzle and PostgreSQL (something I did in my LMS project [Akasia Education](https://akasiaedu.com))
 5. Anything else Better Auth can do should be possible in this setup as well without affecting Payload CMS

-## Why and when to use Better Auth with Payload?